thingsboard/thingsboard.github.io/docs/mqtt-broker/architecture.md

 * **tbmq.sys.app.removed** - topic for events to process removal of APPLICATION client topic.
 Used when the client changes its type from APPLICATION to DEVICE.
 * **tbmq.sys.historical.data** - topic for historical data statistics (e.g., number of incoming messages, outgoing messages, etc.) published from each broker node in the cluster to calculate the total values per cluster.

+#### Redis

+Prior to TBMQ v2.0 Redis was mainly used as cache for cluster mode deployment to speed up certain queries like getting MQTT client credentials from PostgreSQL DB to authenticate the connecting clients.

 #### PostgreSQL database

-TBMQ uses a [PostgreSQL](https://www.postgresql.org/) database to store different entities such as users, user credentials, MQTT client credentials, and published messages for DEVICES, among others.
+TBMQ uses a [PostgreSQL](https://www.postgresql.org/) database to store different entities such as users, user credentials, MQTT client credentials, statistics, WebSocket connections and WebSocket subscriptions entities used in WebSocket client, and others.

 It is important to acknowledge that Postgres, being an SQL database, has certain limitations regarding the speed of message persistence, particularly in terms of the number of writes per second it can handle.
 It should be noted that Postgres cannot match the performance capabilities of Kafka in this regard.